IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 A comma-separated list of field type names that should be 'withheld' when dataset access occurs via a Private Url with Anonymized Access (e.g. to support anonymized review).
 A suggested minimum includes author, datasetContact, and contributor, but additional fields such as depositor, grantNumber, and publication might also need to be included.

-``curl -X PUT -d 'author, datasetContact, contributor, depositor, grantNumber, publication' http://localhost:8080/api/admin/settings/:AnonymizedFieldTypeNames``
+:command:`curl -X PUT -d 'author, datasetContact, contributor, depositor, grantNumber, publication' http://localhost:8080/api/admin/settings/:AnonymizedFieldTypeNames`

 :DatasetChecksumValidationSizeLimit
 +++++++++++++++++++++++++++++++++++